 - They’re your only client, or you need permission to sign up another one

 - You’re embedded into the organisation.
 Factors that point to this include attending staff meetings, having a profile on their website’s ‘Meet the Team’ section, and getting the same perks as employees

 Who makes the IR35 assessment?

 When IR35 first came into force, you, the contractor, were responsible for deciding if you were within or outside it.
-This changed in April 2017 (for public sector contractors) and is set to change again in April 2021 (for private sector contractors).
+This changed in April 2017 (for public sector contractors) and changed again in April 2021 (for private sector contractors).

 But let’s take one step at a time.

 How did IR35 change in 2017?

 In April 2017, the government issued new Off-Payroll Working Rules for the Public Sector.
 This shifted the responsibility for IR35 assessments in the public sector from contractors to public authorities.